The reputational benefits of social finance in investment banks

 Fig I. Sentiment scores in four areas within investment banking

 alva’s insight analysis has found four issue areas of financial results, thought leadership, innovation and social finance that have consistently driven sentiment within investment banking during the period.
-Of the four areas analysed during this period, social finance had the second highest score, driving positive sentiment in the sector.
+Of the four areas analyzed during this period, social finance had the second highest score, driving positive sentiment in the sector.

 Of the four companies, BNY Mellon ranked highest for social finance, with a score of 5.74, scoring 7.2% above the competitor average.